Integration Test

 --output-dir

-Skyramp supports the ability to generate and execute tests using the Robot framework
+Skyramp also supports the Robot Framework in Python.
+This section shows you how to generate and execute tests using Robot.

 Generate Command